-A very simple automatic solar light system ca be built using some LEDs, a rechargeable battery and a small solar panel.
+A very simple automatic solar light system for illuminating your garden passages can be built using some LEDs, a rechargeable battery and a small solar panel.
 The system automatically switches ON the lamps at dusk and switches them OFF at dawn.

 The circuit design is extremely straightforward and may be understood with the following points: